 Note: Changes in the 2021 South Carolina College- and Career-Ready Science Standards from the 2014 science standards required revisions to the SC READY Science assessment.
 South Carolina has requested that the US Department of Education (USDE) waive the requirement to include the SC READY Science test in accountability ratings for Elementary and Middle Schools (as described in the current Federally Approved Consolidated State Plan) for 2024 Report Cards to allow scoring procedures for the new SC READY Science test to be properly calibrated before being used to assign Ratings.
-If this request is granted by USDE, the following changes will be made to this Accountability Manual:
+If this request is This request has been approved by USDE.
+Therefore, the following changes will be made to what is described in this Accountability Manual:

 - 1. The Preparing for Success indicator will not be calculated or reported on 2024 Report Cards for Elementary or Middle Schools. - 2.
-The Rating Points associated with the Preparing for Success indicator for Elementary and Middle Schools will be reallocated to the Academic Achievement and Student Progress indicators using the procedures in Points for School Performance Ratings. - 3.
+The Rating Points associated with the Preparing for Success indicator for Elementary and Middle Schools will be reallocated to weight of the Academic Achievement and Student Progress indicators using the procedures in Points for School Performance Ratings described in the When a School Cannot Receive One or More Indicators section. - 3.
 The participation rate at the school will be calculated according to Step 6 through Step 10 of the How Rating Points are Earned for the Indicator section below.
 If the participation rate for the school is less than 95%, then the school's Overall Rating shall be reduced by 5 points (see Table 2).